 - Concussion

 Treatment approaches will vary depending on the type and severity of injury.
-Laser therapy, chiropractic care, instrument assisted soft tissue, acupuncture and rehabilitation protocols are the most common forms of treatments offered at the Robichaud-Levesque Clinic and may be used in conjunction with each other to maximise treatment outcomes.
-Laser therapy in particular is often considered as an important part of the treatment protocol, as it has been shown to improve the healing process and reduce the recovery time of injuries, resulting in faster tissue regeneration without the production of scar tissue.
+Laser therapy, chiropractic care, instrument-assisted soft tissue therapy, acupuncture and rehabilitation protocols are the most common treatments that we offer, and they may be combined to maximize treatment outcomes.
+Laser therapy in particular is often considered an important part of treatment protocol, as it has been shown to improve the healing process and reduce recovery time, resulting in faster tissue regeneration without the production of scar tissue.

-It is important to note that once an injury has occured you are at an increased risk of suffering from subsequent injuries.
-That is why once the injury has resolved performing sport specific exercises and rehabilitation can help decrease risk of recurrence.
+It’s important to note that once you have sustained an injury, you are at an increased risk of experiencing recurrences.
+That’s why once the injury has resolved, performing sport-specific exercizes and rehabilitation can help decrease the risk of recurrence.